robertszczepanski/Arduino_Edge_Demo/README.md

 - Reading data from external peripherals
 - Writing data to external peripherals
 - Sending I2C messages to NodeMCU on demand
+- Reading I2C messages from NodeMCU on demand

 NodeMCU:
 - Connection to Internet via WiFI